Understandably, one of the first questions we often get is, “Where did this idea come from?!“ Well, here is your answer:

 However, in the months that followed, and unbeknownst to his friends, Cameron continued to ponder the idea of what such a game would entail.
 He envisioned both the hilarity of and entertainment value that a dapper game of tackle football would produce.
 While he was unclear exactly how a finely-threaded game would actually play out if made a reality, he did believe that a game of such magnitude should be played during one of the biggest weekends in sports – Super Bowl Weekend.
 Unfortunately, given his friends lack of further discussion of the tailored football idea, and for fear of ostracism for pursuing such an outlandish concept, he decided not to propose the three-piece suit football game until several years later.

-Fast forward to early January 2009 and a little over two years since Donald wore his infamous three-piece suit.
+Fast forward to early January 2009 and a little over two years since Donald wore his legendary three-piece suit.
 Several of these same friends were out celebrating another friend’s birthday.
 With Super Bowl weekend looming in just a few weeks and for fear that another opportunity to play the tailored football game would pass, Cameron finally built up the courage to propose the idea to those present.
-To his surprise, not only did those present agree to participate, they fully embraced the idea – which in a few weeks time would launch the journey of TPSF!
+To his surprise, not only did those present agree to participate, they fully embraced the idea – which in a few weeks time would launch the journey of Three Piece Suit Football!

-The first TPSF game was a huge success and the players (and handful of spectators) that were present were already excited for the next TPSF at the conclusion of the first one.
-As the next few TPSF games continued to grow in interest and excitement, the TPSF group decided to use the game as a platform to help those in need.
-Befittingly, with several current TPSF players (or close relatives) active military and/or veterans, TPSF decided to make its mission to support veteran-related causes with the event.
-In every game since 2012, TPSF has been played to support those who have fought for and protected those rights which have allowed us the freedoms to even have a Three Piece Suit Football Event.
+The first TPSF gridiron clash, held in Atlanta’s Piedmont Park, was a huge success.
+With the game barely over, the players and dozen spectators were already getting excited for the next year’s Three Piece Suit Football game.
+As the annual game — being played in the Grant Park area at the time — continued to grow in interest and excitement over the next two years, the TPSF group decided to use the game as a platform to help those in need.
+Befittingly, with several current players and close relatives being active military and/or veterans, TPSF decided to make its mission to support veteran-related causes with the event.
+In every game since 2012, TPSF has been played as a fundraiser to support those who have fought for and protected those rights which have allowed us the freedoms to even have a Three Piece Suit Football Event.

-Around that same time (Fall 2012), Cameron moved to Boston, MA to finish schooling working at the VA Hospital.
+Around that same time (Fall 2012), Cameron moved to Boston, MA to finish his doctorate through working at the VA Hospital.
 While living there, he befriended a group of sports enthusiasts in the Brighton, MA area who shared his same passion for football and also supporting veteran-related causes.
-Having seen pictures of the TPSF that he fly down to Atlanta for each Super Bowl weekend, they finally asked him, “Can we start a chapter here?”
+Having seen pictures of the TPSF event that he flew down to Atlanta for each Super Bowl weekend, they finally asked him, “Can we start a chapter here?”
 Without hesitation, the answer was “yes” and the Boston Chapter was born in 2014.
-TPSF Boston is played annually in the Fall and currently supports, Operation Delta Dog.
+TPSF Boston is played annually in the Fall and currently supports Operation Delta Dog.